China allows Xi to remain president indefinitely, tightening his grip on power

 He Guangliang from the southwestern province of Guizhou said it wasn’t fair to draw comparisons with North Korea.

-“China has it’s own national characteristics,” He said.
-“There’s no one system that suits all countries.”
+“China has it’s own national characteristics,” He said.“There’s no one system that suits all countries.”

 However the question was too sensitive for several legislators, who scurried away when asked about Xi being in office forever.